Charl-AI/MNIST-in-every-framework/README.md

 | JAX               | <ul><li>- [ ] </li></ul>    | <ul><li>- [ ] </li></ul> | <ul><li>- [ ] </li></ul>    | <ul><li>- [ ] </li></ul> | <ul><li>- [ ] </li></ul> |
 | Haiku             | <ul><li>- [ ] </li></ul>    | <ul><li>- [ ] </li></ul> | <ul><li>- [ ] </li></ul>    | <ul><li>- [ ] </li></ul> | <ul><li>- [ ] </li></ul> |

 You might notice that I have only given the rough score that each method attains, not specific scores for each method/framework combination.
-This is because these competitions are gentle introductions to different areas of machine learning and this repository serves as an introduction to the most popular deep learning frameworks.
-It's worth noting that these competitions seem to suffer from overfitting on the public leaderboards (for example, the MNIST competition has submissions with 100% accuracy!).
-I am not particularly interested in this extreme game of tuning/overfitting, so this repository will focus on implementing methods that can give good, robust results out of the box.
-This is also why I avoid diving into feature engineering, XGBoost, or traditional ML methods in this project (even though they are all good methods for these competitions) - I am a deep learning researcher, not a Data Scientist!
+This project is really about getting proficient in each of the deep learning libraries, not scoring highly on the competitions.
+It is also worth noting that these competitions seem to suffer from overfitting on the public leaderboards - for example, the MNIST competition has submissions with 100% accuracy!
+I am not interested in this extreme game of tuning/overfitting as I don't think there is much to be learned by doing so; this is also why I avoid diving into feature engineering, XGBoost, or traditional ML methods in this project (even though they are all good methods for these competitions).
+This is not a data science project, it is about practicing coding in different styles.

 ## Installation

 This project includes both a `requirements.txt` file, as well as a `Dockerfile` and `devcontainer.json`.
-This enables two methods for installation:
+This enables two methods for installation.

 ### Method 1: devcontainers (recommended for easily reproducing the development environment)